Eugene Michael Hyman

 Eugene Michael Hyman (born May 14, 1950) is an American retired judge, lawyer, and former police officer.
+Besides being a retired judge and former police officer, he now also serves as an expert witness in the field of domestic violence, in the criminal and civil courts.

-Hyman served on the Superior Court of Santa Clara County for almost 20 years, and is a legal analyst.
-He helped create and serves in the field of therapeutic jurisprudence, a philosophy and system that advocates treatment for particular categories of offenders, such as domestic violence, which is his specialty.
+Hyman served as judge for over twenty years, combining municipal and the Superior Court of Santa Clara County.
+He helped create juvenile domestic and family violence juvenile court in Santa Clara County, believed to be the first therapeutic court in the United States in the field of therapeutic jurisprudence.
 Hyman has presided over cases in the criminal, family, probate, civil, and delinquency divisions of the court.
-He is an opponent of the three-strikes law and considered an "international expert on preventing juvenile, family, and domestic violence".
-Hyman was elected and took his oath of office on January 8, 1997.
-Hyman retired from the bench and was replaced by Shelyna V. Brown.

-Hyman is the first American to receive the United Nations Public Service Award.
+Hyman was elected to the Superior Court and took the oath of office on January 8, 1997.
+He served on the court until his retirement, after which he was succeeded by Shelyna V. Brown.
+He helped establish the Superior Court, which became the first American court to receive the United Nations Public Service Award.
 Hyman presided over the first family/juvenile violence court in the United States to focus exclusively on teenage victims and perpetrators.

 Early life, education and career

 Hyman graduated from Matawan Regional High School in 1968.
-He graduated from Claremont Men's College with a Bachelor of Arts in Biology in 1972 and received his Juris Doctor degree from the Santa Clara University School of Law in 1977.
+He graduated from Claremont Men's College with a Bachelor of Arts in sociology, graduating cum laude in 1972.
+He received his Juris Doctor degree from the Santa Clara University School of Law in 1977.

 From 1972 to 1977, he served as a police officer with the Santa Clara Police Department and from 1979 to 1981 he was an Instructor at the Santa Clara County Peace Officer's Academy.

 Legal career

 He was in private practice from 1979 to 1990 concentrating on personal injury litigation, workers' compensation law, and criminal law.
+For over a decade, he represented clients in workers' compensation law.
+His practice encompassed both civil and criminal proceedings, allowing him to gain extensive courtroom experience before his judicial appointment.

+Alongside his legal practice, Hyman began teaching law at Santa Clara University School of Law for over 30 years.
+Throughout the 1980s and 1990s he taught Workers' Compensation Law, Law Office Management, Community Property Law, Juvenile Law, Domestic Violence Law, and California Post-Conviction Practice.
+His courses combined legal doctrine with practical courtroom experience and emphasized the interaction between legal institutions and social services.